 The SPLC lists organizations such as the Family Research Council as anti-LGBT hate groups because they use dehumanizing language and pseudoscientific falsehoods to portray LGBT people as, for example, sick, evil, perverted, and a danger to children and society – or to suggest that LGBT people are more likely to be pedophiles and sexual predators.
 Some anti-LGBT hate groups support the criminalization of homosexuality in the United States and abroad, often marshaling the same debunked myths and demonizing claims in their efforts.

 A major misconception – one that is deliberately promoted by anti-LGBT hate groups in order to accuse the SPLC of being “anti-Christian” – is that the SPLC considers opposition to same-sex marriage or the belief that homosexuality is a sin as the sole basis for the hate group label.
 This is false.
-There are many organizations, such as Focus on the Family, that oppose same-sex marriage or oppose homosexuality on strictly Biblical grounds that the SPLC does not list as hate groups.
+There are many organizations, such as Focus on the Family, and hundreds of churches and other religious establishments that oppose same-sex marriage or oppose homosexuality on strictly Biblical grounds that the SPLC does not list as hate groups.

 Our goal is to identify all U.S.-based groups that meet our definition of a hate group regardless of whether one would think of the group as being on the left or the right.
 One can always debate whether a group should be considered “left” or “right.”
 The Nation of Islam, which we list for its anti-Semitism and vilification of white people, is a case in point.
 Another example is Jamaat al-Muslimeen – a Muslim group we list because of its vilification of Jews and the LGBT community.
 But, as a general matter, prejudice on the basis of factors such as race is more prevalent on the far right than it is on the far left.

 This does not mean that extremism and violence on the far left are not concerns.
-But groups that engage in anti-fascist violence (antifa), for example, differ from hate groups in that they are not typically organized around bigotry against people based on the characteristics listed above.
+But groups that engage in anti-fascist violence such as Antifa, for example, differ from hate groups in that they are not typically organized around bigotry against people based on the characteristics listed above.

 The Extremist Files feature on our website contains in-depth profiles of individuals who are key figures on the radical right.
 Most are associated in some way with either hate groups or antigovernment “Patriot” groups.
 These profiles, however, should not be confused with the hate group list; we do not list individuals as hate groups, and not all of the profiled individuals are members or leaders of hate groups.

-We also offer profiles of a number of radical-right organizations – most of which are designated as either hate groups or “Patriot” groups – along with explanations of the ideologies that motivate them.
+We also offer profiles of a number of radical-right organizations – most of which are designated as either hate groups or antigovernment groups – along with explanations of the ideologies that motivate them.